By TERRY WILSON

 The RQ announcement covered gallops, harness and greyhound industries.

-1 million per annum increase in prizemoney for Queensland bred greyhounds, who race in Queensland.
+The media release said for greyhounds there will be a $1 million per annum increase in prizemoney for Queensland bred greyhounds, who race in Queensland.

 The first race start, first maiden win, second win and first masters win double to $1000 per race, shared between breeder (40%), owner (40%) and for the first time, trainers (20%).